 For information on food flavourings, sweeteners, colourings and preservatives, please contact the Food Standards Agency (FSA)’s Food Additives team by email.

-A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), is available online.
+The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of Commission Regulations setting limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Regarding pesticides safety levels, please contact the Health and Safety Executive’s (HSE) Chemicals Regulation Directorate (CRD)